git-moss/DrivenByMoss-Documentation/Faderfox/EC4.md

 The bottom row of knobs (incl. their buttons) provides the same functions in both modes:

 * Knob 13: Changes the *Tempo*
+* Shift+Button 13: Set the tempo to 120
 * Knob 14: Changes the *Crossfader*
+* Shift+Button 14: Resets the crossfader
 * Knob 15: Changes the *Cue Level*
+* Shift+Button 15: Resets the cue level to it's default value
 * Knob 16: Changes the *Master Volume*
+* Shift+Button 16: Resets the master level to it's default value
 * Button 13: Toggle Scenes Overlay-Mode (or hold for temporary activation), see explanation below
 * Button 14: Toggle between Track/Device mode
 * Button 15: Toggle 12-Mode, see explanation below